First Montrose Commons

 AVOID PARKING OR DRIVING IN BLOCKS WHERE YOU SEE CREWS WORKING IN THE ROADWAY.
 DOING SO IS RISKY – both to your vehicle and to the workers.

 HPD IS STRICTLY ENFORCING PARKING ORDINANCES IN THESE AREAS

-FMC Construction Committee Meets with Contractors every two weeks to address neighborhood concerns
+FMC Construction Committee Meets with Contractors monthly to address neighborhood concerns

-June 2, 2017 – The semimonthly construction progress meetings among the contractors, supervisors, COH, and FMC continue.
+August 11, 2017 – The monthly construction progress meetings among the contractors, supervisors, COH, and FMC continue.
 We regularly address issues such as tree protection, debris removal, street and traffic safety, and construction staging at these meetings.

 FMC Residents and Businesses with concerns or issues are strongly urged to attend our regular monthly FMC meetings for updates.
 If you have an issue which cannot wait until the next FMC meeting, please email Jeff Griffis – Project Supervising Engineer (download the project hang tag from the link in right column) and copy FMC President so we can address your concern.

 Everyone who LIVES, OWNS PROPERTY, or RUNS A BUSINESS in the area shown above is strongly encouraged to

 JOIN the First Montrose Commons Neighborhood Association.
 Your ACTIVE MEMBERSHIP supports our efforts to preserve and improve our historic neighborhood.

 Individual membership cost just $10.